ALL NON-COMMUNICABLE DISEASES HAVE COMMON UNDERPINNINGS.

 - STEP 1: Contact our office via email by clicking here or via phone (561) 935-9233 & schedule an appointment.
 Email requests will be responded to expeditiously.
 A practice representative will reach out to you by return email, via voice or video conference and provide introduction.
 Should you have any questions about your upcoming clinic visit (inclusive of needed diagnostic tests or travel details), please feel free to ask.
 An open line of communication with your healthcare team is paramount to our delivery of the ultimate patient experience.

 - STEP 2: Anti-Aging patients: Obtain the necessary diagnostic laboratory tests.
-Should you choose to undergo more advanced testing (cardiovascular, cognitive and body anthropometry) at the clinic, please make us aware at time of initial contact (via phone or email) to facilitate scheduling.
+This will be arranged upon your first contact with the office.
+DO NOT attampt this on your own as likely the test battery will be incomplete (and you will therefore have to return to the lab for an additional blood draw).
 Neurosurgical patients: Be sure to have copies of all pertinent imaging studies (X-rays, MRI’s and CT’s).
 Please bring these to the initial and all follow-up office visits.

 - STEP 3: Just show up!
 Commit.
 Let us take care of the rest and set you on the proper path to health.